sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 vim /etc/apt/sources.list.d/kubernetes.list

+## What is the latest version available for an upgrade with the current version of the kubeadm tool installed?
 kubeadm upgrade plan

 ## to upgrade the cluster, upgrade the kubeadm tool first

-## lets say we will upgrade the MASTER NODE first
+## lets say we will upgrade the MASTER NODE first, actually upgrade the controlplane first

 ## drain the controleplane node
 k drain controlplane --ignore-daemonsets